 A mobile phone screen cleaner that came with a canned drink, a pen engraved with the name of your bank, glasses bearing a beer company logo.
 None of these are going to bring you any pleasure.
 Throw them out without qualms.

 Only you can know what kind of living or working environment makes you feel happy.
 The act of picking up and choosing objects is extremely personal.
 The fact that you possess a surplus of things that you cannot bring yourself to dispose of doesn’t mean that you are taking care of them – in fact, it’s the opposite.

 By paring things down to the volume that you can handle, you revitalise your relationship with your belongings.
 You do not give up past experiences or your identity when you give or throw something away.
-Through the process of selecting only those things that inspire joy, you can identify precisely what you love and what you need.
+Through the process of selecting only those things that spark joy, you can identify precisely what you love and what you need.
 Then give each of these precious things a special place.
 Clutter has only two possible causes: too much effort is required to put things away or it is unclear where things belong.
 With less around to tidy, these hurdles disappear.
-Putting your house in order is the magic that creates a more vibrant and happier life.
+The art of tidying up is the magic that creates a more vibrant and happier life.

 Save space by learning the art of folding

 Hanging clothes just can’t compete with folding when it comes to saving space.
 You can fit 20-40 pieces of folded clothing in the same amount of space required to hang ten.
 If you fold them compactly they should be stored standing up, rather than flat.
 The goal should be to organise things so that you can see where every item is at a glance, just as you can see the spines of books on your book shelves.

 or contact us via our form or call us on 01869 232 989.